This guide will help decide what to do if you want to cool your tent without electricity on a hot day.

 But there’s an inexpensive trick that can make a big difference.
 That is to cover the whole tent with a space blanket.

-These blankets were built with one purpose only: to reflect the incoming heat.
+These blankets were built with one purpose only: to reflect the incoming heat – remember, tent insulation works both ways.
 If you can’t find one that’s big enough to cover the whole tent you can get the same results by combining 2-4 of them.
 They are not that expensive, and you are looking to pay around $10-$15 for each.
 Note that for a small tent, 2 of them should be enough.

 Make sure you use some sturdy ones, not the thin ones that can get ripped by the wind.
-Here’s a good one, but you’ll most likely want to get two if them.
+Here’s a good one, but you’ll most likely want to get two of them.

-The process of assembling them is straightforward, but if you want this explained in details, I included this link where you can see how exactly you can cover a tent with space blankets.
+The process of assembling them is straightforward, but if you want this explained in detail, I’ve included this link where you can see how exactly you can cover a tent with space blankets.

 How does it work?